danitcodes/danitcodes/README.md

 <br />
 <br />

-Currently, I am seeking a full-stack, full-time Software Developer role.
-In the meantime, I am doing some independent contract work in web development, and software development at [GiftRibbn](ribbn.io).
-Recently, I completed a Software Development internship at the [NSBE Pro-PDX](https://www.nsbepropdx.org/) and am recent graduate of a 6-month, full-time certificate program in Web & Mobile Development at [Epicodus](www.epicodus.com) Coding School in Portland, OR.
+I am a full-time Junior Software Engineer at Open Up Resources.
+Before taking this position, I completed a Software Development internship at the [NSBE Pro-PDX](https://www.nsbepropdx.org/), was a front-end software developer for GiftRibbn, and graduated from a 6-month, full-time certificate program in Web & Mobile Development at [Epicodus](www.epicodus.com) Code School in Portland, OR.

 <br />